cloudify-cosmo/docs.getcloudify.org/content/plugins/openstack.md

       use_external_resource: true
       resource_id: network3
 {{< /gsHighlight >}}
-  In this example, "network2" represents the management network, yet it'll be connected to eth1, while "network1" will take eth0, and "network3" (which also happened to already exist) will get connected to eth2.
+  In this example, "network2" represents the management network, however it will be connected to eth1, whereas "network1" will take eth0, and "network3" (which also already existed) will be connected to eth2.
   {{% gsInfo title="Information" %}}
-  The server's property "management_network_name: network2" is not mandatory for this to work - this was just to make the example clear - yet the management network can also be inferred from the provider context (which is what happens when this property isn't explicitly set).
-Were the provider context to have "network2" set as the management network, this example would've worked just the same with this property omitted.
+  The server's property `management_network_name: network2` is not mandatory for this to work, it has been added to make the example clear.
+However, the management network can also be inferred from the provider context (which is what happens when this property is not explicitly set).
+If the provider context was to have `network2` set as the management network, the example would have worked just the same with this property omitted.
   {{% /gsInfo %}}

 # Misc

-* The plugin's operations are each *transactional* (and therefore also retryable on failures), yet not *idempotent*.
+* The plugin's operations are each *transactional* (and therefore also can be retried on failure), but not *idempotent*.
 Attempting to execute the same operation twice is likely to fail.

-* Over this documentation, it's been mentioned multiple times that some configuration-saving information may be available in the Provider Context.
-The OpenStack manager blueprint and OpenStack provider both create this relevant information, and therefore if either was used for bootstrapping, the Provider Context will be available for the OpenStack plugin to use.
+* Throughout this documentation, it has been mentioned multiple times that some configuration-saving information may be available in the Provider Context.
+The OpenStack Manager blueprint and OpenStack provider both create this relevant information.
+Therefore, if either was used for bootstrapping, the Provider Context will be available for the OpenStack plugin to use.

-  The exact details of the structure of the OpenStack Provider Context are not documented since this feature is going through deprecation and will be replaced with a more advanced one.
+  The exact details of the structure of the OpenStack Provider Context are not documented because this feature is being deprecated and will be replaced with a more advanced one.